paulfitz/coopy/BUILD.md

 Coopy links Gnumeric's core library for reading/writing spreadsheet files.
 At the time of writing, that library is not exposed in a very friendly way in most package managers.
 On OSX, no problem, the homebrew script given earlier works fine.
 On Linux, a few more steps are needed.

-* Install gnumeric, ideally through your package manager, e.g.:
+* Install gnumeric, ideally through your package manager (e.g.

-    apt-get install gnumeric
+  `apt-get install gnumeric`)

-* Install matching gnumeric source, ideally through your package manager, e.g.:
+* Install matching gnumeric source, ideally through your package manager (e.g.

-    apt-get source gnumeric
+  `apt-get source gnumeric`)

-* If possible, install all build dependencies of gnumeric through your package manager, e.g:
+* If possible, install all build dependencies of gnumeric through your package manager (e.g `apt-get build-dep gnumeric`)

-    apt-get build-dep gnumeric

-* Run "./configure" on your gnumeric source, do anything it needs you to do in order to get configured.
+* Run `./configure` on your gnumeric source, do anything it needs you to do in order to get configured.
-* In the "src" subdirectory of gnumeric source, do "make gnumeric-paths.h".
-If having trouble, just do "make" in the gnumeric source directory.
+* In the `src` subdirectory of gnumeric source, do `make gnumeric-paths.h`.
+If having trouble, go ahead and do `make` in the gnumeric source directory.
 * That's it!
 If we are lucky, there's no need to actually compile gnumeric, we just need its header files.
-* When compiling Coopy, turn on "GNUMERIC" flag in ccmake/cmake-gui
+* When compiling Coopy, turn on the `USE_GNUMERIC` flag with ccmake/cmake-gui
-* Give the path to Gnumeric source in "GNUMERIC_ROOT" in ccmake/cmake-gui
+* Give the path to Gnumeric source in `GNUMERIC_ROOT` with ccmake/cmake-gui

-E.g. on Debian/Ubuntu/...:
+Complete steps on Debian/Ubuntu:

     apt-get install gnumeric
     apt-get build-dep gnumeric